krusoadi/PEP_V2/README.md

 ### Running the app

 Make sure the required dependencies are downloaded, and run the main.py.
 When the program used for the first time, it needs authentication, which will pop up instantly in the default browser of the user.
-The app was developed using Python 3.11.3 so I advise using this version for running.
+The app was developed using Python 3.11.3, so I advise using this version for running.
+Don't forget to rename example_apis.py to apis.py and put it in the sources folder.